nes-lab/TrafficBench/README.md

 a much wider range of applications.
 We plan to investigate this direction in the near future to learn more about the challenges it brings along and find ways to solve them.

-In case of trouble with the current version, use the chance to compare your project with the tutorial schedule and look closely at the differences.
+In case of problems, use the chance to compare your project with the tutorial schedule and look closely at the differences.
 If you experience significant issues or require additional features, please get in touch via e-mail.

 ## Research